-9.0 Reporting Procedures
+9. Reporting Procedures

-- 9.1 The results must be submitted using the rating server and TRF files. - 9.2 Results of all international competitions must be submitted for rating unless the original invitations have made it clear the event was not to be FIDE rated.
-The chief arbiter must also announce this to the players before the tournament starts. - 9.3 Each national federation shall designate an official to coordinate and expedite qualification and rating matters.
+- 9.1 The Chief Arbiter of a FIDE registered tournament has to provide the tournament report (TRF file) within 7 days after the end of the tournament to the Rating Officer of the federation where the tournament took place.
+The Rating Officer shall be responsible for uploading the TRF file to the FIDE Rating Server not later than 30 days after the end of the tournament. - 9.2 Results of all international tournaments must be submitted for rating unless the original invitations have made it clear the tournament was not to be FIDE rated.
+The Chief Arbiter must also announce this to the players before the tournament starts. - 9.3 Each national federation shall designate an official to coordinate and expedite qualification and rating matters.
 His name and details must be given to the FIDE Secretariat.

-10.0 Monitoring the Operation of the Rating System
+10. Monitoring the Operation of the Rating System

-- 10.1 One of the functions of Congress is to establish the policies under which FIDE titles and ratings are awarded.
+- 10.1 One of the functions of the Congress is to establish the policies under which FIDE titles and ratings are awarded.
 The function of the rating system is to produce scientific measurement information of the best statistical quality to enable Congress to award equal titles for equal proficiencies of players.
 Thus the rating system must be properly scientifically maintained and adjusted on both a short and long term basis. - 10.2 The rating scale is arbitrary and open ended.
 Thus only differences in ratings have any statistical significance in terms of probability.
 Thus if the composition of the FIDE Rating pool were to change, the rating scale could drift with respect to the true proficiency of the players.
 It is a major objective to ensure the integrity of the system so that ratings of the same value from year to year represent the same proficiency of play. - 10.3 Part of the responsibilities of the Rating System Administrator is to detect any drift in the rating scale.

-11.0 The requirements for the FIDE Rating System Administrator
+11. The requirements for the FIDE Rating System Administrator

-- 11.1 A sufficient knowledge of statistical probability theory as it applies to measurements in the physical and behavioral sciences. - 11.2 Ability to design the surveys described under 12.3.; to interpret the results of the surveys; and to recommend the Qualification Commission whatever measures are needed to preserve the integrity of the rating system. - 11.3 To be able to advise and assist any FIDE member federation in the establishment of a national rating system - 11.4 To display a level of objectivity comparable to that of an FIDE Arbiter.
+- 11.1 A sufficient knowledge of statistical probability theory as it applies to measurements in the physical and behavioural sciences. - 11.2 Ability to design the surveys described under 12.3; to interpret the results of the surveys; and to recommend to the QC whatever measures are needed to preserve the integrity of the rating system. - 11.3 To be able to advise and assist any FIDE member federation in the establishment of a national rating system. - 11.4 To display a level of objectivity comparable to that of an International Arbiter.

-12.0 Some comments on the Rating system
+12. Some comments on the Rating system

-12.1 The following formula gives a close approximation to tables 8.1a/b.

-P = 1/(1 + 10 - D/400).
-However the tables are used as shown.

-- 12.2 Tables 8.1a/b are used precisely as shown, no extrapolations are made to establish a third significant figure. - 12.3 K is used as a stabilizing influence in the system.
-When K = 10, the rating turns over in approximately 75 games; K = 15, 50 games, K = 25, it is 30 games. - 12.4 The system has been devised to enable players to verify their ratings readily.
+- 12.1 The following formula gives a close approximation to tables 8.1a/b. $P = 1/(1 + 10^{-D/400})$.
+However the tables are used as shown. - 12.2 Tables 8.1a/b are used precisely as shown, no extrapolations are made to establish a third significant figure. - 12.3 K is used as a stabilising influence in the system.
+When K = 10, the rating turns over in approximately 75 games; K = 15, it is 50 games; K = 30, it is 25 games. - 12.4 The system has been devised to enable players to verify their ratings readily.